Private Internet Access vs ExpressVPN 2025: Which Takes the Win?

 24/7 live chat

-Customer support and resources are an important part of choosing a VPN.
-Although PIA and ExpressVPN should be easy-to-use solutions, there can always be issues where you need to reach out for assistance or troubleshooting.
-Both PIA and ExpressVPN have robust content libraries that help users find answers to frequently asked questions.
+Customer support and resources are also important factors in choosing a VPN.
+Although PIA and ExpressVPN should be easy-to-use solutions, there may be times when you need to reach out for assistance or troubleshooting.
+Both have robust content libraries that help users find answers to frequently asked questions.

-When testing ExpressVPN, we were having trouble with our internet connection stopping after connecting.
-We used the ExpressVPN support center to find the answer to our issue, which ended up being a problem with our router, not the VPN.
+While testing ExpressVPN, we noticed our internet connection would stop after connecting.
+We used the ExpressVPN support center to find the answer to our issue, which turned out to be a problem with our router, not the VPN.

 ExpressVPN and PIA also offer 24-hour chat support, so you can ask any questions if necessary.
 We didn’t have any issues to discuss with them, but it was easy to engage the chat and get access to a live agent.
 The only issue we found was finding the chat icon when using PIA.
 If you’re inside the PIA support portal, the chatbot doesn’t pop up as it would on the regular site.

-Both VPNs encourage the user to use the live chat feature as the first contact point.
-When selecting Contact Us in ExpressVPN’s footer, it automatically brings up the chat window.
+Both VPNs encourage users to use the live chat feature as their first point of contact.
+When you select Contact Us in ExpressVPN’s footer, it automatically opens the chat window.
 PIA has a live chat pop-up on the site and a submission form to contact its support teams.

-Winner: You won’t be left in the dark with PIA or ExpressVPN when it comes to customer support.
-They both have extensive resources to help users should they encounter issues.
+Winner: ExpressVPN.
 Overall, we found that ExpressVPN’s support tools were easier to access and understand.
-When accessing PIA’s support, you’re taken to a separate website, and it becomes difficult to go back to the actual PIA website.
+When accessing PIA’s support, you’re taken to a separate website, and it's difficult to return to the actual PIA website.

 Does Private Internet Access work with Netflix?